Rydberg Exciton-Polaritons in a Magnetic Field: Exciton in a magnetic field

 Rather than proceeding to solve the above differential equation in real space, which is the usual approach, we Fourier transform the system into an integral equation in momentum space.
 The only complication arising from such a tactic is that the magnetic-field term converts to a derivative in the momentum representation, since it is a function of $r^2$.
 To circumvent this issue, we first rescale the real-space variable as $r\to\rho=r^2/(8a_0^2)$ and we introduce the dimensionless wave function $\widetilde\varphi(\rho)=a_0\varphi(r)$.
 The Schr\"{o}dinger equation~\eqref{eq:exc_s-wave_with-B_Ch7} hence becomes

 Here and subsequently, we employ an overbar to denote quantities that are expressed in terms of 2D Rydberg units, i.e., those that are rescaled by the exciton binding energy $R=2\mu e^4/\varepsilon^2=1/(2\mu a_0^2)$, where $a_0=\varepsilon/(2\mu e^2)$ is the exciton Bohr radius.
 In other words, $\bar{\omega}_c\equiv\omega_c/R$ and $\bar{E}\equiv E/R$.
 Note that we have kept the same order of terms here in $\rho$ space as before in $r$ space.
-Most interestingly, this change of variable takes advantage of a mapping in 2D between the harmonic oscillator and the hydrogen problem~\cite{Duru1982}, where the parameter $\bar{E}$ plays the role of the strength of the Coulomb interaction, and $\bar\omega_c^2$ the role of energy.
-The novelty in the present transformation is the additional Coulomb potential in Eq.~\eqref{eq:exc_s-wave_with-B_Ch7} which transforms into a potential $\propto1/\rho^{3/2}$ in Eq.~\eqref{eq:exc_rho-eq_Ch7}.
+Most interestingly, this change of variable takes advantage of a mapping in 2D between the harmonic oscillator and the hydrogen problem~\cite{Duru1982}, where the parameter $\bar{E}$ plays the role of the strength of the Coulomb interaction, and $\bar\omega_c^2$ the role of the energy.
+The novelty in the present transformation is the additional Coulomb potential in Eq.~\eqref{eq:exc_s-wave_with-B_Ch7} which transforms into a potential $\propto1/\rho^{3/2}$ in Eq.~\eqref{eq:exc_rho-eq_Ch7} \footnote{Alternatively, it is also possible to use a similar transformation to map Eq.~\eqref{eq:exc_s-wave_with-B_Ch7} onto an anharmonic oscillator~\cite{Hoangdo2013}, after which it can be solved by an iterative procedure.}.

 Now we Fourier transform the excitonic Schr\"{o}dinger equation into the rescaled momentum space by applying the operator $\int\!{d}^{ 2}\! \bm\rho\,{e}^{-i\bm\kappa\cdot\bm\rho}\{\,\cdot\,\}$ to Eq.~\eqref{eq:exc_rho-eq_Ch7}, where $\bm\kappa$ is the conjugate variable to $\bm\rho$.
 The result is given below, where $\Gamma(x)$ is the Euler gamma function and the summations are two-dimensional, $\sum_{\bm\kappa}\equiv\int\!{d}^{ 2}\! \bm\kappa/(2\pi)^2$: